hbayindir/railgun/README.md

 After setting up Railgun, usage is simple.
 Only required parameters are `subject` and `body`. `Body` can be multiline or HTML.
-Just pass as it is (Between quotations), and MailGun will take care of the rest.
+Just pass as it is (Between quotations), and Mailgun will take care of the rest.

 Railgun can be invoked directly as `./railgun SUBJECT BODY`.
 Railgun will check whether its configuration is sane and will report any errors